Read to Self

 - read to someone via Skype or Google Hangout (Check my class’s experience.)

-- Record your reading using an app like Voice Record Pro (can be saved as a video) See Kristen Wideen‘s step by step instructions using a similar app.
+- Record your reading using an app like Voice Record Pro (can be saved as a video) See Kristen Wideen‘s step by step instructions using a similar app (scroll down).

 - Book Creator – take a picture of the page and then read it.
 Record a reading sample in the same “book” several times throughout the year to show fluency.
 Grade one example